digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 Upgrading
 =========

-This section covers the processes to upgrade Canton participant nodes and synchronizers.
+This section covers the processes to upgrade Canton participant nodes and sync domains.
 Upgrading Daml applications is `covered elsewhere <https://docs.daml.com/upgrade/upgrade.html>`_.

 As elaborated in the :ref:`versioning guide <canton_versioning>`, new features, improvements